ckaestne/seai/lectures/06_risks/risks.md

   * (More on security lecture)
 * Feedback loops
 <!-- .element: class="fragment" -->
-  * System acts on the world that it senses; impact amplified over time
+  * System acts on the world that it senses; changes ENV over time
   * e.g., predictive policing

 **High-quality model alone (SPEC) does not guarantee system goals (REQ)**